federicomariamassari/udacity-dand/README.md

 ### Overview
 _Choose an area of the world you care about in [OpenStreetMap.org](https://www.openstreetmap.org) and use data munging techniques to clean the related OSM file (XML).
 Import the file into a SQL or MongoDB database and run queries to inspect the cleaned data._

 This project focuses on the __wrangling__ step of the data analysis process: auditing (using regular expressions) and cleaning an XML document, writing its updated entries on csv files, creating a SQL database and importing the files in it, querying the database, and, finally, producing a report.
+This is where my Python skills definitely leveled up!

 <table>
   <tr>